 - U.S., U.K., or German citizen between the ages of 25 and 35 (Russian citizens are ineligible to apply, including individuals who are also citizens of the United States, United Kingdom, or Germany)

 - Bachelor’s degree and 2-3 years of relevant professional experience in business, economics, journalism, law, public policy, arts/cultural management, or a related field

-- Graduate degree in business, economics, journalism, law, public policy, international relations, or a related field
+- Graduate degree in business, economics, journalism, law, public policy, international relations, arts/cultural management, or a related field

 - Outstanding professional achievement and academic qualifications